EIC95/EIC95.github.io/readme.md

 # HTML/CSS Exam Project

 ## Project Overview
 This project involves creating a website for a fictional startup specializing in virtual reality.
 This site was developed as part of a school assignment, showcasing a concept for a virtual reality company that I envisioned for this project.
+The website also includes a mobile version to ensure responsiveness across different devices.

 ## Technologies Used
 - HTML: Provides the structure of the website.